storyfeet/dugi_bialan/content/works/this_n_that.md

 # What do you think it is.

-vin wei esebin dis le vemi?
+vin wei ebin dis le vemi?

 # I thought this card, but he said.
 "You know in life, you always get a bit of this, a bit of that, but you also get a bit of the other.

-mi wei esebin ei dis, deso la. is-mon go "vin zon ei dis. lon don guli-vi vin wei luga ei leli dis, ei leli das.  ei leli endei.
+mi wei ebin ei dis, deso la. is-mon go "vin zon ei dis. lon don guli-vi vin wei luga ei leli dis, ei leli das.  ei leli endei.

 # And that's the story of how I lost £10